-Planning a DOTA 2 PC build?
-In this guide to building or upgrading a computer for Defence of the Ancients 2 you'll learn everything you need to know including:
+Upgrading or planning the best DOTA 2 PC build and looking to choose optimal hardware parts to get 60FPS or 144FPS performance?
+In this guide to building a computer for Defence of the Ancients 2 find out what you need to know.

 DOTA 2 (Defence of the Ancients 2) is a free-to-play MOBA (Multiplayer Online Battle Arena) game created by Valve, and is one of the biggest eSports titles on the planet right now with mind-boggling amounts of prize money being awarded at the top tournaments (ie millions and millions of dollars) and a massive fanbase who tune in to watch their favorite pro teams go head to head.

 In terms of hardware requirements, overall DOTA 2 is a little more demanding compared to other MOBA games, yet will play very well on any decent PC.
 Either way, when upgrading or building a new rig for any game you should do your research to make sure you’ll get the performance you want.